 Lost property should be handed in to the Head of Year Office without delay.
 If you lose something please enquire at the Head of Year Office first.
 If the item has not been handed in you should tell your tutor.
 Remember to name your property.
 All lost property that is named will be returned to the student.
 All unnamed items will be kept until the end of the half-term then disposed of.

-Changes to the expectations regarding mobile phones are detailed in the attached policy but in essence students will be allowed to have a mobile phone on site but this should be turned off and placed in their bag during the school day.
+Students are allowed to have a mobile phone on site but this should be turned off and placed in their bag during the school day.
 Students will not be permitted to use their phone during the school day at any time.
 The only exception to this would be as a planned learning tool by the teacher.

 If parents have an emergency and need to contact their child, they should phone the school reception (Main or Student) and the school will give the message to the student.
 Similarly, if a student needs to contact home, they can do so by going to the Head of Year Office to use the telephone.